saesrpg/saesrpg-gang/README.md

 ## Information

-This is a dummy repo for issue / reward tracking for gang issues / reward changes.
+This is now tracked on https://saesrpg.uk